mjpclab/jquery-tab/README.md

 ## Behavior
 `triggerEvents`
 Determine the types of events triggered on label-item that will make the panel-item switched.
 Multiple events can be specified separated by space.
-Default value is `focus click`.
+Default value is `click`.

 `delayTriggerEvents`
 Specify events on label-item that will trigger panel switch after delay a small piece of time.